-D7 D6 D5 D4 D3 D2 D1 D0 В7 В6 B5 B4 В3 B2 B1/0 B0/0
+D7 D6 D5 D4 D3 D2 D1 D0 B7 В6 B5 B4 В3 B2 B1 B0

-The conversion result of the AD7993/AD7994 consists of an Alert_Flag bit, a zero bit, two channel identifier bits, and the 10- and 12-bit data result.
-For the AD7993, the 2 LSB (D1 and D0) of the second read contain two trailing 0s.
+The AD7997/AD7998 conversion result consists of an Alert_Flag bit, three channel identifier bits, and the 10- and 12-bit data result (MSB first).
+For the AD7997, the 2 LSBs (D1 and D0) of the second read contain two 0s.
+The three channel identification bits can be used to identify to which of the eight analog input channels the conversion result corresponds.

 The Alert_Flag bit indicates whether the conversion result being read or any other channel result has violated the limit registers associated with it.
-If an alert occurs, the master may wish to read the alert status register to obtain more information on where the alert occurred if the Alert_Flag bit is set.
+If an ALERT occurs, the master can read the ALERT status register to obtain more information on where the ALERT occurred.